-Algorithm ma Algorithm mandatory columns Column Description Names Names refer to the table or method arguments and bind an argument to a particular row.
+Column Description Names Names refer to the table or method arguments and bind an argument to a particular row.
 The same argument can be referred in multiple rows.
 Arguments are referenced by their short names.
 For example, if an argument in a table is a Java bean with the some property, it is enough to specify some in the names column.
-Operations The operations column defines how to match or check arguments to values in a table.
-The followi operations are available: Operation Checks for Description match equality or belonging to a range The argument value must be equal to or within a range of check values. min minimally required value The argument must not be less than the check value. max maximally allowed value The argument must not be greater than the check value.
+The operations column defines how to match or check arguments to values in a table.
+The following operations are available: - match Checks for equality or belonging to a range.
+The argument value must be equal to or within a range of check values.
+Operations - min Checks for minimally required value.
+The argument must not be less than the check value. - max Checks for a maximally allowed value.
+The argument must not be greater than the check value.
 The min and max operations work with numeric and date types only.
 The min and max operations can be replaced with the match operation and ranges.
 This approach adds more flexibility because it enables verifying all cases within one row.
 Values The values column typically has multiple sub columns containing table values.